ILikeBanana2/ILikeBanana2/README.md

 might not reply 2 compliments cuz im lowkey a loser but i really do appreciate them,,,, <3

-★ c+h is fine but i might move away cuz im scared lmao !!!! don't copy my skins gahwahghg
+★ c+h is fine but i might move away cuz im scared lmao !!!!

+don't copy my skins gahwahghg,,,, taking inspo is fine just not heavy inspo

 ★ i cosplay as my favorite goobers but im not roleplaying as them or anything,,,, not good at that so erm??????? dont except me 2 rp idk